 Face it, if you want to recruit the best and brightest minds, you’re going to have to go after top young talent in your industry.
-There is no avoiding an aging workforce, and it’s detriment to the bottom line.
-But there are new rules for attracting young talent in the workplace, and some of them might surprise you.
+There are new rules for attracting young talent in the workplace, and some of them might surprise you.

 Recently, Cisco released a study about what young professionals want in a work environment.
 They studied more than 2,800 young people from 14 different countries around the world.
 They asked them questions about what they are looking for in a company, and what kinds of perks would sweeten the deal.
 They also asked about deal breakers, or things that might cause them to look elsewhere.

 News flash: You don’t need to pay big for young talent right now, just let them check their Facebook account every once and awhile…

 After looking at the numbers, the most important thing for attracting young talent was the use of social media, device freedom, and the ability to work remotely.
 45% said they would actually take a lower paying job if they had more of these freedoms in the workplace.

 Rule #1: Salary isn’t as important as the freedom to communicate.

 30% of college students said that they would consider the following things ABOVE salary when weighing potential job offers.

 Rule #2: The line between personal time and work time is vanishing right before our eyes.

 56% of college students globally say they would either turn down a job that banned access to social media, or find a way to circumvent corporate policy.
 That’s making a pretty strong statement if you ask me.